reedand/dot3k/documentation/understanding_menus.md

 Once we've instantiated our menu, added our code to control it with the joystick and our while loop to redraw it we could also add additional code to automatically navigate the menu.

-To do this we could add a `millis()` function to return the current time in milliseconds and an 'advance()'' function to advance through the menu.
-Adding the 'advance()'' function to our while loop steps through menu prior to redrawing it.
+To do this we could add a `millis()` function to return the current time in milliseconds and an `advance()` function to advance through the menu.
+Adding the `advance()` function to our while loop steps through menu prior to redrawing it.

 ```python
 def millis():